 To mind your own business.

-Sis can be used in multiple ways.
 If someone asks you what happened and you respond with "Sis," it means there's a whole lot of drama that unfolded and there's a whole lot more to the story.
-"Sis" can also be used as a term of endearment toward friends or anyone really.
+"Sis" can also be used as a term of endearment toward friends.

 To leave a place.